Knowledge graphSettings

 It is impossible in the partially synchronous network model to implement a read/write data object that guarantees Availability and Atomic consistency in all executions (even those in which messages are lost).

-Note: The rest of the whitepaper is devoted to Delayed-t consistency in partially synchronous systems - a compromise approach that relaxes consistency requirements.
+Note: The rest of the paper discusses Delayed-t consistency in partially synchronous systems, a compromise that relaxes freshness guarantees.

 Related chapters